Mock FDA Inspection

 Again, it’s to your benefit to comply fully with FDA rules and regulations, so don’t leave anything to chance.
 As a federal law enforcement agency, the FDA and its requirements should never be taken lightly or left to chance.

-Turn your stressful events into learning opportunities.
+Turn your potentially stressful events into engaging learning opportunities with mock FDA inspections.

 Disclaimers

-AP Consulting and our consultants do not claim that our mock FDA inspections will guarantee that you will not receive a warning letter from the US Food and Drug Administration (FDA) or form FDA-483, Inspectional Observations.
+We do not claim that our mock FDA inspections will guarantee that you will not receive a warning letter from the US Food and Drug Administration (FDA) or form FDA-483, Inspectional Observations.
 As a consulting firm, we are not responsible for any outcomes or actions as a result of our consultations or mock FDA inspections.
 In addition, AP Consulting does not represent or imply that we represent the US FDA or US FDA investigators in any way and does not claim to know everything or have answers to all of your questions.
 We will do our best to answer your questions based on our years of experience.